fluttercandies/flutter_image_editor/README.md

 File fontFile = File(path)//;
 final String fontName = await FontManager.registerFont(fontFile);

-// the fontName can be use int EditorText. final textOption = AddTextOption();
+// The fontName can be use in EditorText.
+// If you want to use system font, you can use empty string. final textOption = AddTextOption();
 textOption.addText(
   EditorText(